American game show winnings records: 1999–2004: Million-dollar game shows

 Legler held the record for well over a year, outlasting Twenty One and Greed themselves; by July 2000, the million-dollar game show boom had gone bust and both Greed and Twenty One (along with several others) were cancelled, leaving Millionaire as the last surviving million-dollar game show on American television from that boom; it would not be until April 2001 (with the arrival of the similarly short-lived Weakest Link) that another would be attempted.
 By the start of 2001, the producers of Millionaire decided that it had been too long (71 episodes over a five-month period) since their top prize had been won and instituted an accumulating jackpot which added $10,000 to the grand prize amount for each episode it was not won.
 Kevin Olmstead claimed the top prize on April 10, 2001, winning a jackpot of $2,180,000.
-Olmstead became the first contestant to top $2,000,000 in total winnings on a game show and supplanted Legler as the all-time leader.
-In 2004, ABC launched an ultra high-stakes version of Millionaire entitled Who Wants to Be a Super Millionaire with a $10,000,000 top prize.
-Two separate Super Millionaire series aired, one in February and a second in May.
-However, despite the higher stakes and the potential for someone to top the all-time record for winnings, the largest prize awarded was $1,000,000, won by Robert Essig.
+Olmstead became the first contestant to top $2,000,000 in total winnings on a game show and surpassed Legler as the all-time leader.

-Million-dollar game shows continue to air, in somewhat lower frequency, into the present day, as several other game shows with prizes in excess of $1,000,000 (including Deal or No Deal) came and went.
-In 2008, Wheel of Fortune increased its top prize to $1,000,000, making it the second syndicated game show to have a top prize of that value.
-To date, three contestants have won Wheels million-dollar prize.
-Millionaire would eventually end its syndicated run in 2019; at the time it ended, it had not awarded the top prize in regular play since Nancy Christy became the first woman to top $1,000,000 in overall winnings in May 2003, making her the second-to-last million-dollar winner in the show's history.

-2003–present: The Jeopardy! multimillionaires
+2003–2020: The Jeopardy! multimillionaires

-A rule change imposed by Jeopardy! for the 2003–04 season set the stage for a new generation of game show winnings records.
+A rule change imposed by Jeopardy! for Season 20 (which ran from September 2003 to July 2004) set the stage for a new generation of game show winnings records.
 For Season 20, the show eliminated its long-standing rule limiting a champion's consecutive wins to five.
-In doing so, Jeopardy! joined Tic Tac Dough from two decades earlier in allowing unlimited appearances by a returning champion on a quiz show.
+In doing so, Jeopardy! joined Tic-Tac-Dough from two decades earlier in allowing unlimited appearances by a returning champion on a quiz show.
 This set up the potential for winning streaks like those seen in the big-money 1950s quiz shows.

+On October 15, 2003, a month into the new season, Pennsylvania college student Sean Ryan became the first champion to play (and win) a sixth game.
+On January 14, 2004, Tom Walsh became the first seven-game winner.

+In February 2004, ABC launched an ultra high-stakes version of Millionaire entitled Who Wants to Be a Super Millionaire? with a $10,000,000 top prize.
+Two separate Super Millionaire? series aired, one in February 2004 and a second in May 2004.
+However, despite the higher stakes and the potential for someone to top the all-time record for winnings, the largest prize awarded was $1,000,000, won by Robert Essig on February 23, 2004.